 Avoid Christmas dramas

-Most landlords don’t want to be bothered by tenant dramas over the Christmas holidays.
-This is probably one of the few times where you can enjoy a well-earned rest, so you probably won’t appreciate a telephone call at 7 AM on Christmas morning telling you the boiler has conked out.
+Most landlords don’t want to be dealing with property issues over the Christmas holidays.
+This is probably one of the few times where you can enjoy a well-earned rest, so you probably won’t appreciate a telephone call at 7 AM on Christmas morning telling you the boiler has stopped working.

 If you have worked through the checklist above, you should be reasonably safe, but it is sensible to have a word with your tenants before Christmas and let them know what to do in the event of an emergency.
 And if you are jetting off to the Caribbean, make sure there is someone trustworthy who can act as a point of contact while you are away.